Ryb7532/rhosoki/src/contents/home.md

 I'm a PhD student in Department of Mathematical and Computing Science at Tokyo Institute of Technology.

-My research interests are in distributed deep learning, especially 3D hybrid parallelism combined with pipeline model parallelism, tensor model parallelism and data parallelism, and Auto-partitioning of DNN model.
+My research interests are in distributed deep learning, especially 3D parallelism combined with pipeline model parallelism, tensor model parallelism and data parallelism, and Auto-partitioning of DNN model.

 ## Keywords